Some Facts Every Parent Should Know...

 techniques to determine how the eyes are focusing.

 Not Just Any Eye Exam

-Dr. Irwin Azman is our staff specialist in pediatric and
+Dr. Benjamin Azman is our staff specialist in pediatric and

 behavioral vision.
 He tests each child to determine eye health and visual